+1.1.
 Inferring structure

-One body of work has examined how people develop internal models of their environment based on their experience with individual states in that environment and the transitions between them (Fermin et al. 2010; Behrens et al. 2018).
+One body of work has examined how people develop internal models of their environment based on their experience with individual states in that environment and the transitions between them (Behrens et al., 2018; Fermin, Yoshida, Ito, Yoshimoto, & Doya, 2010).
 However, for the most part, research in this area has studied how people develop cognitive models of their environment in contexts where they are transitioned sequentially through that environment, eliminating the need for the individual to infer relationships between states that are not directly linked.
-These studies therefore fail to capture a distinctive property of human cognition -- the ability to infer latent structure based on sparse (e.g. non-sequential) information (Bunsey and Eichenbaum, 1996).
+These studies therefore fail to capture a distinctive property of human cognition - the ability to infer latent structure based on sparse (e. g. non-sequential) information (Bunsey & Eichenbaum, 1996).